-My Yoga journey also took me on multiple trips to Pune, India, where I took classes at the Iyengar Yoga Institute and engaged in Ayurvedic research, further deepening my knowledge of the interconnection between mind, body, and consciousness.
+My Yoga journey also took me on multiple trips to Pune, India, where I took classes at the Iyengar Yoga Institute and engaged in Ayurvedic research.

 Ayurveda & The Path of Healing